hyperledger/fabric/docs/source/whatis.md

 One key point of differentiation is that Hyperledger was established under the Linux Foundation, which itself has a long and very successful history of nurturing open-source projects under **open governance** that grow strong, sustainable communities and thriving ecosystems.
-Hyperledger is governed by a diverse technical steering committee, while the Hyperledger Fabric project is handled by a diverse set of maintainers from multiple organizations.
+Hyperledger is governed by a diverse technical oversight committee (TOC), while the Hyperledger Fabric project is handled by a diverse set of maintainers from multiple organizations.
 Hundreds of developers spanning many organizations have contributed to Hyperledger Fabric.